 - Search through the online internship resources made available to you through the Loeb Center

-The Loeb Center posts internships and jobs in the Quest database.
+The Loeb Center posts internships and jobs in the Handshake database.
 Before you can apply for positions through the database, you must have your resume approved for uploading by either a Peer Career Advisor (PCA) or a Loeb Center career advisor.
-You can use Quest just like you would any other search engine and also track career-specific panels, fairs, and informational sessions.
+You can use Handshake just like you would any other search engine and also see a list and RSVP to career-specific panels, workshops, and informational sessions.

 The Directory of Amherst College Student Summer Experiences is a searchable listing of actual summer experiences as reported by Amherst students.
 If a student’s name and email is listed, that person is open to talking to individuals about the opportunity, so feel free to reach out to them.
 If you don't know them personally, just remind them you saw their information in the Loeb Center summer opportunities list.